gabrielalsuarez/MTwiNS_Exposure_to_Community_Violence/README.md

  - (2) Whether exposure to community violence was a potential mechanism linking neighborhood disadvantage to amygdala reactivity.
  - (3) Whether nurturing parenting (i.e., closeness, communication, warmth, and support) moderated the associations between neighborhood disadvantage and exposure to community violence and violence exposure and amygdala reactivity.

-To address our primary aims, we extracted amygdala activation with scan acquisition type as a covariate (i.e., multiband vs spiral acquisition) from the main effects of a socioemotional faces fMRI task using an anatomical region of interest for each participant to be used in structural equation models (SEM) in MPlus v.8.1 (Muthén & Muthén, 2011).
-Because our main analyses treat amygdala reactivity as mean activation across the entire region of interest, if we found a significant association between exposure to community violence and amygdala reactivity for one of our planned contrasts, we also localized the voxels most strongly related to exposure to community violence in SPM12.
+To address our primary aims, we used SPM12 to extract amygdala activation with scan acquisition type as a covariate (i.e., multiband vs spiral acquisition) from the main effects of a socioemotional faces fMRI task using an anatomical region of interest for each participant to be used in structural equation models (SEM) in MPlus v.8.1 (Muthén & Muthén, 2011).
 For the moderation analysis, simple slopes for significant interactions were visualized in Rstudio (Version 1.2.1335) with the package `interactions` (Long, 2022).
 The study's design and its analysis were not pre-registered.

 ## Analysis
 ---